Has your immigration case been refused because of medical inadmissibility?

 Have you received a procedural fairness letter?

-At Bellissimo Law Group PC we specialize in immigration medical inadmissibility cases.
+At Bellissimo Immigration Law Group PC we specialize in immigration medical inadmissibility cases.

 Who can be found to be medically inadmissible?

-The Immigration and Refugee Protection Act sets out that a foreign national, which is anyone who is not a Canadian citizen or permanent resident, can be found to be medically inadmissible on 1 of 3 separate grounds:
+The law says that a foreign national, which is anyone who is not a Canadian citizen or permanent resident, can be found to be medically inadmissible on 1 of 3 separate grounds:

-- They are likely to be a danger to public health;
+- You are likely to be a danger to public health;

-- They are likely to be a danger to public safety; or
+- You are likely to be a danger to public safety; or

-- They might reasonably be expected to cause excessive demand on health or social services.
+- You might reasonably be expected to cause excessive demand on health or social services.

 What does it mean to be “a danger to public health” or “a danger to public safety”?

-Assessments of whether or not a medical condition is likely to cause a danger to public health generally require consideration of factors such as the communicability of the disease and/or the impact it could have on persons living in Canada (see section 31 of the Immigration and Refugee Protection Regulations).
+Assessments if a foreign national’s medical condition is likely to cause a danger to public health generally requires consideration of (1) the communicability of the disease and/or (2) the impact it could have on persons living in Canada .
 Examples of conditions that fit within this description and have resulted in medical inadmissibility include Pulmonary Tuberculosis and untreated syphilis.

-Assessments of danger to public safety take account of whether or not the medical condition may result in sudden incapacity, or unpredictable or violent behaviour.
-Inadmissibility could result from diagnosis of certain impulsive sociopathic behaviour disorders or some aberrant sexual disorders, such as pedophilia.
+Assessments of danger to public safety take account if a foreign national’s medical condition will likely result in sudden incapacity, or unpredictable or violent behaviour.

 What is excessive demand?